shhossain/computer_science/README.md

 ## Introduction
 Computer science is the study of computers and computing and their theoretical and practical applications.
-Computer science applies the principles of mathematics, engineering, and logic to a plethora of functions.
-Those include algorithm formulation, software/hardware development, and artificial intelligence.
+Computer science applies the principles of mathematics, engineering, and logic to a plethora of problems.
+These include algorithm formulation, software/hardware development, and artificial intelligence.

 ## [Electronic Computer](Not-Added)
 A device that computes, especially a programmable electronic machine that performs high-speed mathematical or logical operations or assembles, stores, correlates, or otherwise processes information.